ViennaTools/ViennaRay/README.md

 cd ViennaRay
 mkdir build && cd build
 cmake .. -DCMAKE_INSTALL_PREFIX=/path/to/your/custom/install/
-make # this will install Embree the first time it is called and might take a while make install
+make buildDependencies # this will install Embree the first time it is called and might take a while make install
 ```